Enough Said

-Enough Said is a 2013 American romantic comedy-drama film written and directed by Nicole Holofcener.
+Enough Said is a 2013 American romantic comedy drama film written and directed by Nicole Holofcener.
 The film stars Julia Louis-Dreyfus, James Gandolfini, Catherine Keener, Toni Collette and Ben Falcone.
 Louis-Dreyfus plays Eva, a divorced masseuse who begins a relationship with Albert (Gandolfini), only to discover that he is the former husband of her client and friend Marianne (Keener).

 Holofcener wrote the script, which was partly inspired by her own life, after she was approached by two producers from Fox Searchlight Pictures who offered to produce her next project.
-It was filmed in Los Angeles on a budget of $8 million.
+It was filmed in Los Angeles.
 Gandolfini died after the film was completed but before it was released; Holofcener dedicated the film to him.

-Enough Said premiered at the 2013 Toronto International Film Festival and was released on what would have been Gandolfini's 52nd birthday, September 18, 2013, ranking as the fifth best-reviewed wide release of the year, according to Rotten Tomatoes.
-The film was praised for Louis-Dreyfus and Gandolfini's performances, as well as Holofcener's screenplay and received several major award nominations, including for a Golden Globe for Louis-Dreyfus (her first nomination for a film role), a Screen Actors Guild Award, two Independent Spirit Awards and four Critics' Choice Movie Awards.
+Enough Said premiered at the 2013 Toronto International Film Festival and was released on what would have been Gandolfini's 52nd birthday, September 18, 2013.
+The film was a box office success, earning $25 million against a budget of $8 million.
+It was also critically well-received attracting praise for Louis-Dreyfus and Gandolfini's performances and Holofcener's screenplay.
+It received several major award nominations, including for a Golden Globe for Louis-Dreyfus (her first nomination for a film role), a Screen Actors Guild Award, two Independent Spirit Awards and four Critics' Choice Movie Awards.